-One of the most popular reasons proffered by Major League Soccer officials, employees, and fans is the fact the league isn’t even twenty-years-old yet.
+One of the most popular reasons proffered by Major League Soccer officials, employees and fans is the fact the league isn’t even 25 years old yet.
 Has Major League Soccer increased the exposure of the game in the United States?
 Yes.
 Is Major League Soccer the reason soccer is popular in the United States?
-No. The game has survived and even thrived in various stages and facets since late-19th century immigration influxes solidified the United States as cultural melting pot.
+No. The game has survived and even thrived in various stages and facets since late 19th-century immigration influxes solidified the United States as cultural melting pot.

 The ebb and flow of the game’s popularity will continue to fluctuate regardless of any success at a World Cup or in MLS.
 The country simply has so many sporting outlets and the juggernaut of the NFL that out-competing advertising and television-friendly sports with stoppages and high scores is damn near impossible.
 That being said, the sustainability of Major League Soccer as a business entity is cohesive in both progression and ambiguity.
 However, soccer is no longer a sport that has to be “sold” to American fans and audiences.
 If anything, America is sold on its affinity for the world’s game played abroad over the domestic product.